 Presentation of quality indicators

-Quality indicators should be accessible to everyone so that the quality and safety of the service can be assessed and healthcare providers can work towards continuous improvement of their activities.
+Quality indicators should be accessible to everyone, allowing for the assessment of service quality and safety, and enabling healthcare providers to work towards continuous improvement of their activities.

-Quality indicators are commonly published on healthcare provider websites.
+Quality indicators are commonly published on the websites of healthcare providers.

 Questions for healthcare providers regarding quality indicators